RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 ### Roadie Docker Containers

 Roadie provides pre-configured Docker containers containing pre-configured broker clients for use with backstage.
-At time of writing, we are providing container images for Kubernetes, Sonarqube, Jenkins, Cost Insights and ArgoCD.
+At time of writing, we are providing container images for Kubernetes, Sonarqube, Jenkins, Cost Insights, GitHub Enterprise Server and ArgoCD.
 These can be found on [GitHub here](https://github.com/RoadieHQ/roadie-agent/tree/main/dockerfiles).

 You can configure them with environment variables containing authentication credentials for the brokered service as well as the broker endpoint and the broker client token.